XingjianL/Anonymous/README.md

-### Repo for Figure 1 creation with 1 sample data pair
+### Repo for TomatoCastle Supplementary Material

 ### the entire dataset is around 250 GB after compression and reduction

+fig1.py: code for creating figure 1 using images in sample_dataset_images

+### Sample Dataset Images

 RGB: Left image